Table of Contents

 * work with humanity to keep Earth healthy, productive and hospitable for all people and living things;

-* bring forth a sustainable global society embracing universal values related to human and Earth rights, economic and social justice; respect of nature, peace, responsibility to one another;
+* bring forth a sustainable global society embracing universal values related to human and Earth rights, economic and social justice;

 * protect the global life-support systems and manage Earth;